 - Spiritual experiences.

-Peyote is a small cactus containing the active ingredient, mescaline 13.
-Mescaline comes from the small protrusions (“buttons”) on the cactus but can also be produced artificially 13.
-Peyote may be one of the oldest known hallucinogenic drugs.
+Peyote is a small cactus containing the active ingredient mescaline.13 Mescaline comes from the small protrusions (“buttons”) on the cactus but can also be produced artificially.13 Peyote may be one of the oldest known hallucinogenic drugs.
 It was used in Mexico by the Aztecs and by certain groups of Native Americans.
 These groups used it for hallucinogenic and medicinal purposes.
-Some Native American churches still have the legal right to use peyote in religious services despite its classification by the DEA 14.
-Others have used mescaline, as well as other hallucinogens, to enhance creativity and promote appreciation of beauty and art 14.
+Some Native American churches still have the legal right to use peyote in religious services despite its classification by the DEA.14 Others have used mescaline, as well as other hallucinogens, to enhance creativity and promote the appreciation of beauty and art.14

-Typically, the peyote cactus buttons are eaten or soaked in water 13.
-They can also be ground and put in a capsule or smoked with tobacco or marijuana 13.
-Users tend to experience the psychoactive effects of mescaline within one to two hours after ingestion, and its effects can last up to 12 hours 9.
-These effects include 9,13:
+Typically, the peyote cactus buttons are eaten or soaked in water.13 They can also be ground and put in a capsule or smoked with tobacco or marijuana.13 Users tend to experience the psychoactive effects of mescaline within one to two hours after ingestion, and its effects can last up to 12 hours.9 The effects of peyote include:9,13

 - Increased heart rate and body temperature.